-- 16 Our Designated Teacher is Rachel Ireland and they will work with the local authority virtual school and the child's social worker to promote the educational achievement of registered pupils who are looked- after and will continue to promote the educational achievement of children who have left care through adoption, special guardianship, or child arrangement orders.
-Our Designated Teacher will also work closely with the Designated Safeguarding Leads and SENCO, to ensure all children and particularly our vulnerable children and those with SEND are fully supported and any plans in place are regularly reviewed, to enable the children to achieve to their full potential and remain safe. - 17 Our Designated Teacher will have the appropriate training and relevant qualifications and experience to carry out the role and responsibilities required and maintain an up to date understanding of the needs of children with looked after status. - 18 Staff recognise that some children are particularly vulnerable and therefore more likely to require early help or safeguarding.
-Those children include children with special educational needs and disabilities; those who are looked after by a local authority or were previously looked after; those living in families experiencing adult substance abuse, adult mental ill health and/or domestic abuse; and children showing signs of engaging in anti-social or criminal behaviour. - 19 Our school is committed to supporting improving the mental health and well being of all children We do this by identifying a mental health lead teacher who is responsible for referring children to the Trailblazer mental health system.
-In addition, we have an early intervention approach through our trained ELSA teacher as well as teaching about good mental health through our People Skills curriculum. - 20 The school recognises that children who run away, go missing and/or are absent from school are potentially vulnerable to abuse, exploitation, offending and placing themselves and possibly others (friends) in situations where they may suffer physical harm, abuse or risk of child sexual exploitation (CSE), criminal child exploitation (CCE) or at risk of being radicalised or exploited. - 21 The school will therefore work actively in partnership with parents/carers and other agencies to understand and improve poor school attendance and address issues of children running away and going missing from home. - 22 The school has a duty to teach children about safeguarding and how to understand and recognise risk (on-line and off-line) and the support available to them; as part of a 'broad and balanced curriculum'.
-This will include Relationships Education (for all primary pupils) and Health education (for all pupils), compulsory from September 2020 and should be taught in schools from September 2021. - 23 The school whistleblowing policy enables staff to raise concerns or allegations, initially in confidence, and for a sensitive enquiry to take place.
+- 22 Staff recognise that some children are particularly vulnerable and therefore more likely to require early help or safeguarding.
+Those children include children with special educational needs and disabilities; those who are looked after by a local authority or were previously looked after; those living in families experiencing adult substance abuse, adult mental ill health and/or domestic abuse; and children showing signs of engaging in anti-social or criminal behaviour. - 23 Our school is committed to supporting improving the mental health and well being of all children.
+We do this by identifying a mental health lead teacher who is responsible for referring children to the Trailblazer mental health team.
+In addition, we have an early intervention approach through our trained ELSA teacher as well as teaching about positive mental health through our People Skills curriculum. - 24 The school recognises that children who run away, go missing and/or are 'absent from school and education' are potentially vulnerable to abuse, exploitation, offending and placing themselves and possibly others (friends) in situations where they may suffer physical harm, abuse, or risk of child sexual exploitation (CSE), criminal child exploitation (CCE) or at risk of being radicalised or exploited. - 25 The school will therefore work actively in partnership with parents/carers and other agencies to understand and improve poor school attendance and address issues of children running away and going missing from home.
+This will now also include children who are 'absent from education,' particularly on repeat occasions and/or for prolonged periods as defined in KCSiE 2023 (paragraph 175). - 26 The school has a duty to teach children about safeguarding and how to understand and recognise risk (on-line and off-line) and the support available to them; as part of a 'broad and balanced curriculum.'
+This will include Relationships Education (for all primary pupils) and Health education (for all pupils), compulsory from September 2020 and should be taught in schools from September 2021. - 27 The school whistleblowing policy enables staff to raise concerns or allegations, initially in confidence, and for a sensitive enquiry to take place.
 Staff are expected to report all concerns about poor practice or possible child abuse by colleagues to the headteacher, including low-level concerns.